turq84/NeuVision-Gatsby-Template/README.md

 **To see a live demo, click [here](https://hungry-elion-3babd3.netlify.app/).**

-The NeuVision template was created by me, [Kayla Gordon](https://twitter.com/kayla_finland).
+The NeuVision template was created & designed by me, [Kayla Gordon](https://twitter.com/kayla_finland).
 If you want to work together, let's talk. 🚀

 ## AMP ⚡